-- Complete the Graduate Minor Request form, obtain your minor advisor’s signature and file it with Ed Psych’s Grad Student Services Coordinator, Room 852D Ed Sciences.
+- Request the Graduate Minor form from the Ed Psych Program Manger, obtain your minor advisor’s signature, and file it with the Graduate Student Services Coordinator.
 The department will inform you when your graduate minor program has been approved.

 - Graduate minor programs should be approved before students complete more than 2 courses that they intend to include in the program.

 - Need to make an adjustment in your course plan?
 Contact your minor advisor to discuss any changes.
-Modify your form to indicate the new plan and send the update to the graduate student services coordinator.
+Modify your form to indicate the new plan and send the update to the Ed Psych Program Manager.

 At least 10 credits in educational psychology courses are required.
-All courses must be at the 500 level or above.
+All courses must be numbered 500 or above.
 A grade of B or better in each course is required.

 Professors: Asmus, Bell, Bellmore, Bolt, Enright, Kaplan, Kim, Nathan, Puntambekar, Quintana, Shaffer, Wollack (chair)